MinetestForFun/server-minetestforfun/mods/pclasses/README.md

  - Def is a definition table that can contain many functions/values :
     - `on_assigned` which is a function, receiving as argument the player name
     - `on_unassigned` which is a function, receiving as argument the player name
+    - `on_update` which is a function, receiving as argument the player name
     - `switch_params`, which is a table, containing parameters for the switch pedestal :
       - `holo_item` is mandatory.
 It's the itemstring of the item to be put over the pedestal
       - `color` is optional.
 Default is white.
 It's a RGB table.